 BRIEF INFORMATION ABOUT THE MOTION PICTURE PRODUCTION CODE:

 Some silent films and early sounds films were considered quite racy, containing themes of sex, adultery, murder, various stages of nudity, as well as other “scandalous” and lewd situations.
 Since 1927 there was a voluntary Code applied to motion pictures headed by the president of the Motion Picture Producers and Distributors of America, Will Hays.
 By 1933 there was outrage and pushback from certain religious groups, in particular, The National Legion of Decency (also known as The Catholic Legion of Decency), who demanded some sort of censorship.
-As a result, and rather than be subject to outside censorship, the film industry created their own set of guidelines to self censor films, called “The Motion Picture Production Code” (sometime referred to as “The Hays Code”), written by a Jesuit priest and a Catholic publisher.
+As a result, rather than be subject to outside censorship, the film industry created their own set of guidelines to self censor films, called “The Motion Picture Production Code” (sometimes referred to as “The Hays Code”), written by a Jesuit priest and a Catholic publisher.
 Hays hired Joseph Breen to oversee the Code, and it became fully enforced in mid-1934.
 It was mandatory for filmmakers to abide by the Code if they wanted their films to be shown in the United States.
-It started losing its power in the 1950s due to the impact of television, foreign films, directors pushing boundaries, intervention from the courts, and it eventually ended with the arrival of the MPAA film rating system in 1968.
-In many ways it shaped Hollywood films more than anything or anyone else.
+The Code started losing its power in the 1950s due to the impact of television, foreign films, directors pushing boundaries, intervention from the courts, and it eventually ended with the arrival of the MPAA film rating system in 1968.
+In many ways the Code shaped Hollywood films more than anything or anyone else.

-If you ever wondered why, for instance, there were always separate beds for couples (even married), no gay characters, no interracial relationships, or no scenes of sex in older Hollywood films, the Code is the reason.
+If you ever wondered why, for instance, there were always separate beds for couples (even married), no gay characters, no interracial relationships, or no scenes of sex in most older Hollywood films, the Code is the reason.
 The Motion Picture Code had pages of rules, way too many to list, but to give you an idea of what they were like, here are a few:

 Excessive and lustful kissing, lustful embraces, suggestive postures and gestures are not to be shown